CXwudi/vocadb-video-downloader/README.md

 Aim to provide the following features:

-* Support reading the favourite list in VocaDB, and produce/update the json formatted task file
+* Support reading the favourite list in VocaDB, and produce/update a folder of json files containing all necessary information about these songs
+  * the json file is simply of GET [`https://vocadb.net/api/songs/<songId>?fields=PVs`](https://vocadb.net/swagger/ui/index#!/SongApi/SongApi_GetById)
   * favourite lists can be imported from youtube/niconico favourite list using the import feature in VocaDB website
   * If I have time, I'll add supports of reading favourite lists directly from local file, Youtube, Niconico, Bilibili
-* Can download Vocaloid PV from supported websites (Youtube, Niconico, Bilibili), and update the json formatted task file
+* Can download Vocaloid PV from supported websites (Youtube, Niconico, Bilibili) base on json file
-* Can extract audio from Vocaloid PV and embed thumbnail and tags using information from VocaDB
+* Can extract audio from Vocaloid PV and embed thumbnail and tags using information from json files

 ## Current Progresses